thunder-project/thunder/python/doc/contributing.rst

 To avoid confusion, if you had already installed Thunder previously using ``pip``, we recommend uninstalling it first using ``pip uninstall thunder-python``.

+Finally, install Thunder's dependencies manually by callling `pip install -r ~/code/thunder/python/requirements.txt` (you may have many of these already).

 Using an IDE for development is highly recommended, we use `PyCharm <http://www.jetbrains.com/pycharm/>`_ for Python and `IntelliJ <http://www.jetbrains.com/idea/>`_ for Scala.
 And here's a good `article <https://gun.io/blog/how-to-github-fork-branch-and-pull-request/>`_ on how to contribute a pull request to a project using github.

 Running the tests